We are thankful to all of you for being with us. For having faith in us.

 Virtual placements sessions turned out to be good for most top engineering and management institutes.
 Many IITs and NITs broke all previous records with job offers of Rs.
 1-2 Crores per annum, pouring in.

 We look forward to a new year and another chance for us to get it right.
 Let’s not let our guards down.
-Let’s retain the good habit of using sanitiser, staying away from crowds and wearing masks.

 Life is precious.
 Let us not forget those horrific pictures of serpentine que outside cremation grounds and dead bodies floating in rivers.
 We may or may not go back to ‘old normal’ soon but let’s not repeat April-May 2021 again.